-Perspective | Federal Judge tells Trump Administration to stop withholding $1,200 stimulus payments totaling $100 million from incarcerated
+Perspective | Federal judge tells Trump administration to stop withholding $1,200 stimulus payments totaling $100 million from incarcerated

 The economic impact payment is an advance credit for 2020.
 Under the Cares Act, payments must be made by Dec.
 31. If people don’t receive a payment by the end of the year, they still have an opportunity to get the stimulus funds.
 However, they won’t see the money until they file a 2020 federal return next year.

-Many incarcerated individuals are allowed access to a computer, so they would have to file a paper return.
+Many incarcerated individuals are not allowed access to a computer, so they would have to file a paper return.
 However, the IRS only extended the deadline for use of the online tool.
 This means that people covered by the lawsuit who did not file a 2018 or 2019 tax return will have to rush and postmark a paper return by Oct.
 15 to receive a stimulus payment this year.

 If you know someone who may be impacted by the court case, go to caresactprisoncase.org.
 On the site is information about the class-action and how incarcerated people should fill out IRS Form 1040 to get a stimulus payment, including where to add the personal corrections number that is given to each prisoner so that the payment is sent to the right place.